Matth-L/RaspiGatekeeper/README.md

 ## ⚠️ Disclaimer

 This project was a school assignment where we had to do something related to cybersecurity.
-We are not professionals in this field and we do not guarantee the security of our project AT ALL.
+We do not guarantee the security of our project in a production environment **AT ALL**.
 Thus, we are not responsible for any damage that could be done to your machine by running our project.

 **Do not** run this project on a personal computer, as it may create new users, modify firewall settings, and make other changes to the system configuration.